jonesor/compadreDB/COMADRE-UserGuide/COMADRE-UserGuide.md

 * `W` -	Wild: study in natural conditions

-* `C` -	Captive: studied for most part of the life cycle of the species in a botanical garden, green house, laboratory, etc.
+* `C` -	Captive: studied for most part of the life cycle of the species in a laboratory, zoo, etc.

-* `CW` -	Captured from Wild: If the species was taken from a wild population but studied in labs or gardens etc.
+* `CW` -	Captured from Wild: If the species was taken from a wild population but studied in labs or zoos etc.

 -----------------------------------------------